Live Processes let process owners build and launch simple process applications created with no coding, as described at Live Processes.

 3. Process Routing

-When modeling the Process, it is necessary to include the routing rules that will help determining the path to be followed by the process flow when reaching an Exclusive or Inclusive Gateway.
+When modeling the Process, include the routing rules that will help determining the path the process flow follows when reaching a Gateway.

-Select the path to be defined as Default Path and then, click the Else icon.
+Select the path to be defined as Default Path and, click the Else icon.

-Once you have defined the default path, Bizagi will show the flow with an 'else' tag.
+Once you have defined the default path, Bizagi shows the flow with an 'else' tag.
 Next, select the path where Bizagi will evaluate a set of conditions.
-And click on the Add Expression icon.
+Click the Add Expression icon.

-Click on Add expression in order to create a condition.
-Click on it again whenever you want to add a condition to the set.
+Click Add expression to create a condition.
+Click it again whenever you want to add a condition to the set.

-Type the process attribute (previously defined in the Forms step) and build the condition according to your Business needs.
+Provide the process attribute (defined in the Forms step) and build the condition according to your Business needs.

 In our case, the request has to be approved when the Total Amount exceeds $100USD.

-Click Save and repeat the previous steps per Gateway.
+Click Save and repeat the previous steps for the Gateway.

-Click on the activity where you want to configure the assigned user then, select the Settings icon located in the Pie Menu and go to the Performers configuration.
+Click the activity where you want to configure the assigned user then, select the Settings icon located in the Pie Menu and go to the Performers configuration.

 •Those created manually by users on the Work Portal.